Senior Research Fellow, Centre for Maritime Law

 The duties associated with the position(s) are as follows:

-- The successful applicant will be expected to be in residence throughout the term of his or her appointment, subject to the normal NUS terms as to annual leave.
+- The successful applicant will be in residence throughout the term of his or her appointment, subject to the normal NUS terms as to annual leave.

-- Depending on experience, the successful applicant will be expected to develop his or her own research agenda, including undertaking research projects on maritime law, leading to publication in English–language refereed journals, during his or her term of appointment.
-The proposed research agenda MUST also include writing working papers for publication in the CML Working Paper Series (https://law.nus.edu.sg/cml/publications/).
+- Depending on experience, the successful applicant is expected to develop his or her own research agenda, including undertaking research projects on maritime law, leading to publication in English-language refereed journals, during his or her term of appointment.
+The successful applicant’s proposed research agenda will include writing working papers for publication in the CML Working Paper Series (https://law.nus.edu.sg/cml/publications/).

-- The successful applicant will also be required to present his or her research and to participate in and contribute to CML seminars.
+- The successful applicant is required to present his or her research and participate in and contribute to CML’s in-house and external seminars.

 The selection committee will consider the following criteria in making an appointment for the position of Senior Research Fellow in CML:

-- For appointment as a Senior Research Fellow, a doctoral degree (PhD or equivalent) and post–doctoral experience are essential, as is demonstrated capability to achieve research excellence.
+- For appointment as a Senior Research Fellow, a doctoral degree (PhD or equivalent) and post-doctoral experience in maritime law is essential, as is demonstrated capability to achieve research excellence.

-- Applications are invited from those with interests in any branch of commercial maritime or shipping law or admiralty law or marine insurance law, including the international sale of goods carried by sea, maritime conflict of laws, maritime dispute resolution (including maritime arbitration, especially in the Asian context), and offshore oil and gas law.
-A demonstrated interest in contemporary research on maritime law, such as the impact of COVID–19 on the maritime sector, ship finance in the 21st century, and decarbonisation and the shipping industry, may be an advantage.
+- Applications are invited from those with interests in any branch of commercial maritime or shipping law or admiralty law or marine insurance law, broadly understood, including the international sale of goods carried by sea, maritime conflict of laws, maritime dispute resolution (including maritime arbitration, especially in the Asian context), and offshore oil and gas law.
+A demonstrated interest in contemporary developments in maritime law is essential as is a proposal complementary to the interests of existing research staff.

-- Applications are not sought from those with primary interests in the international law of the sea, ocean law and policy, or international environmental law.
+- Applications are not invited from applicants with primary interests in the international law of the sea, ocean law and policy, or international environmental law.

-Interested applicants are invited to apply and submit their applications directly at our NUS Career Portal.
+Applications are to be submitted via the NUS Career Portal.
 These must comprise:

 - Covering letter

-- This should explain the reason for your interest in the position and address your ability to perform the duties listed above.
+- This should explain the reason for your interest in a position in CML, why you believe you meet the requirements for the position for which you are applying, and address your ability to perform the duties listed above.

 - Application Form

 - The application form should be completed and submitted together with the other required documents.
-Applicants may download the:
+Applicants may download the application form HERE.